evert/evert.github.com/_posts/2018/2018-08-03-firefox-rss.md

 hang out anyway.

 So I'm sad to see this feature being removed from Firefox.
-It wasn't a really a fleshed out or well maintained feature, and it can be recovered with add-ons but I'm sad for what it represents.
+It wasn't a really a fleshed out or well maintained feature.
+It's recoverable with add-ons, but what I really care about, is what the feature represents.

 [Mozilla's mission][2] is: